marcuswestin/store.js/README.md

 Supported browsers
 ------------------
+ - Tested in iOS 4
+ - Tested in iOS 5
+ - Tested in iOS 6
  - Tested in Firefox 3.5
  - Tested in Firefox 3.6
- - Tested in Firefox 4.0
+ - Tested in Firefox 4.0+
+ - Support dropped for Firefox < 3.5 (see notes below)
  - Tested in Chrome 5
  - Tested in Chrome 6
  - Tested in Chrome 7
  - Tested in Chrome 8
  - Tested in Chrome 10
- - Tested in Chrome 11
+ - Tested in Chrome 11+
  - Tested in Safari 4
  - Tested in Safari 5
  - Tested in IE6
  - Tested in IE7
  - Tested in IE8
+ - Tested in IE9
+ - Tested in IE10
  - Tested in Opera 10
+ - Tested in Opera 11
-   - Opera 10.54
+ - Tested in Opera 12

+*Saucelabs.com rocks* Extensive browser testing of store.js is possible thanks to Saucelabs.com.
+Check them out, they're awesome.

 *Firefox 3.0 & 2.0:* Support for FF 2 & 3 was dropped in v1.3.6.
 If you require support for ancient versions of FF, use v1.3.5 of store.js.